MohammedEsameel/DevOps-test/README.md

 - Minikube v1.23.2
 - Docker ce

-This Project contains simple Pyhton application exposed by flask , you can use get http request the you will gain some random json data
+This Project contains simple Pyhton application exposed by Flask , you can use get http request the you will gain some random json data

 ----------------------------------------------------------------------------------------------------------------------
 ## Installation
-You need to pull the docker container image of that application from docker hub
+You need to pull the Docker container image of that application from Docker hub
 ```
 docker pull mohammedismel/devops-test:latest
 ```